VitruviusLabs/typescript/packages/ts-predicate/docs/TypeGuard.md

 isRecord(value: unknown, constraints?: RecordConstraints | Test): boolean
 ```

-Narrow down the value to being a record: an object with no prototype, or directly using Object prototype.
+Narrow down the value to being a record: a direct instance of Object.

 Symbol keys are ignored when validating record items.